AdobeDocs/experience-manager-64.de-DE/help/forms/using/customizing-form-event-tracking.md

 ---
 title: Anpassen der Formular-Ereignisverfolgung
 seo-title: Customizing form event tracking
-description: Wenn ein Benutzer mehr als 60 Sekunden in einem Feld verbleibt, wird ein fieldvisit-Ereignis ausgelöst, und die Details des Feldes werden an Adobe SiteCatalyst gesendet.
+description: Wenn ein Benutzer mehr als 60 Sekunden in ein Feld verbringt, wird ein fieldvisit -Ereignis ausgelöst und die Felddetails werden an Adobe SiteCatalyst gesendet.
 seo-description: If a user spends more than 60 seconds on a field, a fieldvisit event is triggered and the details of the field are sent to Adobe SiteCatalyst.
 uuid: 2f790085-2f1a-45be-9a69-6100c76dcae0
 content-type: reference